Lifting pseudo-holomorphic polygons to the symplectisation of $P \times \mathbb{R}$ and applications: Background on wrapped Floer homology

 Here the former complex is defined using $J_0$ and the latter is defined using $J_1$.
 Furthermore, the restriction

 is an isomorphism of complexes.
-In the case when there are no births or deaths of double-points during the Hamiltonian isotopy, then $\Phi_{H_s,J_s}$ is an isomorphism of complexes as well. \end{prop}
+In the case when there are no births or deaths of double-points during the Hamiltonian isotopy, it follows that $\Phi_{H_s,J_s}$ is an isomorphism of complexes as well. \end{proposition}

-\begin{prop}{\cite[Section 4.2.3]{RationalSFT2}} Let $L$ and $L'$ be exact Lagrangian fillings.
+\begin{proposition}{\cite[Section 4.2.3]{RationalSFT2}} Let $L$ and $L'$ be exact Lagrangian fillings.
 Assume that we are given paths $\phi^s_{H_s}(V)$ of exact Lagrangian cobordisms, and $J_s:=J \odot_\sigma J_{V,s}$ of almost complex structures, both which are fixed outside of some compact set.
-Write $W:=\phi^1_{H_s}(V)$ and let the transfer maps $\Phi_V$ and $\Phi_W$ be defined by $J_{V,0}$ and $J_{V,1}$, respectively.
+Write $W:=\phi^1_{H_s}(V)$ and let the transfer maps $\Phi_V$ and $\Phi_W$ be defined using $J_{V,0}$ and $J_{V,1}$, respectively.
 The diagram

-commutes up to homotopy, given that $\sigma>0$ is sufficiently large and that the positive end of $L'$ agrees with the negative end of $V$ and $W$. \end{prop}
+commutes up to homotopy, given that $\sigma>0$ is sufficiently large and that the positive end of $L'$ agrees with the negative ends of $V$ and $W$. \end{proposition}